 The Elephant, Ubud

-It is no secret that floating breakfast are more about taking photos then food itself.
+(Update: It’s permanently closed) It is no secret that floating breakfast are more about taking photos then food itself.
 As we mention in our Bali guide, they are mostly available in the hotels.
 In most cases you will need to rent a villa with a private pool.
 If you want to try it without having to rent a private villa, you can go to La Cabina in Canggu.
-Click here for location.
+Website Click here for location.

 Follow Us On Instagram